Andrew Zimmern's Favorite 'Bizarre Foods' Dishes

 I was brought into the kitchens at La Brigada and served a variety of grilled beef dishes.
 The meat literally melts in your mouth.
 I will never forget that meal.
 It was meat heaven.

 Cuttlefish ink makes for fantastic flavoring.
-It's delicately briny with the faintest hint of lemons.
+It's delicately briny, with the faintest hint of lemons.
 I can't get enough of the stuff.
 Cesare Benelli is one of the world's great chefs, and this dish captures the essence of Venice.

-8. Pork Brain Tacos: Carnitas Kiko (Mexico)
+8. Pork Brain Tacos at Carnitas Kiko (Baja Peninsula, Mexico)

-5. Grilled Tuna Spines: Incanto (San Francisco)
+5. Grilled Tuna Spines at Incanto (San Francisco)

 Sliced thin and stir-fried, donkey is one of the great wok-tossed dishes of the world.
 The stuff is amazing and tastes like an earthier version of veal.